-As a process-based artist, I harvest plant material - leaves, acorns, thorns, berries and reeds – to make iterative works.
-Working intuitively, I dissect, recombine, photograph, and then scale digital images before printing them on paper.
-The printed images are then embellished using women’s traditional handwork (stitching, braiding, weaving, embroidering, beading or hand tinting).
-These embellished pieces are photographed, scaled, further transformed and used as building blocks for larger works.
+As a process-based artist, I harvest leaves, acorns, thorns, berries and reeds to make iterative works.
+Working intuitively, I stage and photograph the plant material, scale the resulting digital images and print them on paper.
+Some of these printed images are then embellished using women’s traditional handwork (embroidering, weaving, beading, hand-tinting).
+The images are then hand or laser-cut and presented as final works or used as building blocks for future works.

 When I collect, sort, grade and then “preserve” plants as digital images, I re-enact my family’s seasonal harvesting rituals.
 When I use these images to make art, I celebrate plants as the basis of life on earth, salvage pieces of our family history, and address broader issues of Indigenous rights in 21st-century Canada.